-What’s Included: Entrance ticket for Shexian Old Town; entrance ticket for the Tangyue Memorial Archways.
+What’s Included: Entrance ticket for Shexian Old Town

-In the afternoon, we will take the minivan to Hongcun, which will take about an hour and a half but which will take us through some truly beautiful countryside.
+In the morning, we will take the minivan to Hongcun, which will take about an hour but which will take us through some truly beautiful countryside.

 In Hongcun, we have opted to stay in an ancient mansion that has been renovated into a boutique hotel.
 Hopefully this will help you transport yourself back in time to the life of luxury enjoyed by the ancient Chinese elite!